solvexia/solvexia-api-docs/README.md

 For bug reports or change proposals for APIs please use issues, or create pull requests.

+## Overview

+SolveXia APIs allow users to manage and control their data in SolveXia system programmatically and extend SolveXia capabilities in new and powerful ways.
+SolveXia APIs use the [OAuth 2.0 protocol](https://datatracker.ietf.org/doc/html/rfc6749) for authentication and authorization.
+SolveXia supports two main flows: Client Credentials flow for the server-to-server communication and Authorization Code flow for client-side integration scenarios.

 ## Gettings started

 In order to get started using SolveXia Public API you need to create an application in SolveXia API portal.